Sink in to the Medicine of Your Bowl

 Working with the physical and energetic body of the pelvic bowl promotes organ health and alignment, optimal blood, lymph, and hormonal flow, healthy pelvic floor and sexual function, healing nervous system re-patterning, and a return to self-love and resonance in our root.

 The pelvic bowl consists of bones and soft tissues that support the bladder, uterus, ovaries, vagina and gut.
 All primary physical movement originates in the pelvis and sacrum.
 The sacrum is a central hotbed of connections linking our spine, uterus and pelvic diaphragm.
 It’s all connected.
 What happens in the bowl affects the neck and skull bones.

 Our pelvic bones can become misaligned after birth or injury, and with chronic lifestyle and tension patterns.
 Bones can pull organs and tissues out of alignment.
 Restricted fascia prevents full mobility of the organs.
 The pelvic muscles can fatigue, stretch, lose functional tension, and become rigid or spasm.
 Manual therapies to the pelvis externally and internally release these restrictions and restore mobility, gut movement, menstrual flow, hormonal balance, sexual function and downward prana.

 Many women suffer silently with pelvic disorders for years, even decades, thinking their conditions are “normal,” or worse– that they don’t “deserve” treatment.
 Most chronic reproductive and sexual conditions can be treated with manual therapies, plant medicine, and traditional women’s pelvic work and self-care.
 This work helps your body to align, feel, move back into balance and heal itself.

 - Menstrual disorders

-- Pelvic Congestion
+- Pelvic Congestion and endometriosis